Map to Health DBA Recovery Unplugged

 Map to Health DBA Recovery Unplugged - Fort Lauderdale, FL

 Map To Health Dba Recovery Unplugged is an addiction treatment facility situated at 915 Middle River Drive, Suite 114 in the 33304 zip code in Fort Lauderdale, FL.
 It specializes in Buprenorphine treatment.
-Map To Health Dba Recovery Unplugged provides buprenorphine detoxification, suboxone prescription and naltrexone administration.
-Some of the treatment approaches used by Map To Health Dba Recovery Unplugged include relapse prevention, matrix Model and cognitive behavioral therapy.
-Map To Health Dba Recovery Unplugged also specializes in detox services and offers Benzodiazepines Detoxification, Cocaine Detoxification and Alcohol Detox.
-Map To Health Dba Recovery Unplugged provides long-term residential treatment, hospital inpatient treatment and short-term residential treatment.
-It also provides substance use treatment, detoxification and transitional / halfway / sober living.
+Map To Health Dba Recovery Unplugged provides relapse prevention from naltrexone, buprenorphine detoxification and suboxone prescription.
+Some of the treatment approaches used by Map To Health Dba Recovery Unplugged include matrix Model, cognitive behavioral therapy and relapse prevention.
+Map To Health Dba Recovery Unplugged also specializes in detox services and offers Methamphetamines Detoxification, Opioid Detox and Benzodiazepines Detoxification.
+Map To Health Dba Recovery Unplugged provides residential treatment, hospital inpatient treatment and residential detoxification.
+It also provides substance use treatment, co-occurring mental health and drug abuse disorders and detoxification.

 Address: 915 Middle River Drive, Suite 114, Fort Lauderdale, FL 33304